HaitianWang/Mining-Truck-FrontRunner-Optimization/README.md

 1. **Build the Model**: Develop a model to determine what constitutes a good or bad curve based on the provided dataset.
 2. **Build the Optimizer**: Use data modeling techniques to optimize road curve generation at intersections, thereby reducing cycle time.
-3. **Build the Tech**: Create an application/system that integrates with Rio Tinto's FrontRunner system.
+3. **Build the Tech**: Create an application/system that integrates with mining onsite software system.

 ## Solution Approach